June 24, 2020

 2–History Matters.
 The more I do Information Gathering about history, the more my Analysis of the present and future changes.
 Those two parts of the cycle are so powerful to me, and, really, it’s where I find myself much of the time.
 Simply put, the more I know, the more I grow.
 For example, embracing the historical context that the USA was built by white men for white men [like me] to succeed implores me to acknowledge my white privilege.
 Without an historical perspective, the phrase white privilege doesn’t mean the same thing to me or have the same impact on me.

 3–It’s a Journey.
 Rushing from Awareness to Action may be, in a sense, redlining the opportunities to thoroughly invest in the real estate that matters the most–the mind and the heart.
 After all, it’s in the Information Gathering, Analysis, and Vision/Planning where research leads to thoughts, thoughts lead to feelings, and feelings… eventually… lead to Action.
-Therefore, while I’m Aware that quick gestures and gimmicks may be well-intentioned Action to undo centuries of systemic racism, it takes more than a social media post, a blog post, or a shovel to move a mountain.
+Therefore, while I’m Aware that quick gestures and gimmicks may be well-intended Action to undo centuries of systemic racism, it takes more than a social media post, a blog post, a book, a workshop, a conversation, or even professional development to move a mountain.

 It takes faith.
 It takes heart work.
 It takes time.